 Cardiomyopathy prevents the heart muscle from pumping enough blood to meet the body's needs.

 Viral infections that infect the heart are a major cause of cardiomyopathy.
-In some instances, cardiomyopathy is a result of another disease or its treatment, such as a complex congenital heart defect, nutritional deficiencies, very fast heart rhythms, or certain types of chemotherapy for cancer.
-Sometimes, cardiomyopathy can be linked to a genetic abnormality.
+In some cases, cardiomyopathy is a result of another disease or its treatment, such as a complex congenital heart defect, nutritional deficiencies, very fast heart rhythms, or certain types of chemotherapy used for cancer.
+Sometimes, cardiomyopathy can be linked to a genetic problem.
 Other times, the cause is unknown.
 There are 4 types of cardiomyopathy that can affect both adults and children:

 Arrhythmic right ventricular dysplasia (rare)

 Dilated cardiomyopathy is the most common form of cardiomyopathy.
 The heart muscle becomes enlarged and stretched (dilated).
 This causes the heart to become weak and pump inefficiently.
-Problems that may occur with dilated cardiomyopathy include the following:
+Problems that may occur with dilated cardiomyopathy include:

 Irregular heart rhythms